About Our Parishes

 We are located in the heart of Western Kenosha County – where tradition and country life come together.
 Our area of the state is growing with sprawling new neighborhoods emerging to meet the growing economic development in this area.
 We are also a great location for commuters – those who work in Chicago or Milwaukee.
 Come explore our parish setting where you can experience tradition in God’s country.

-In June 2005, St. Alphonsus in New Munster and St. John the Evangelist began sharing a pastor under the direction of the Archdiocese of Milwaukee.
-In total, we have about 1,100 families – with 500 at St. Alphonsus and 600 at St. John’s
+St. Alphonsus in New Munster and St. John the Evangelist share priests for their Mass schedule.
+In total, we have about 640 families – with 300 at St. Alphonsus and 340 at St. John’s

-While we are two separate parishes, our efforts are collaborative and coordinated under the direction of our pastor, Fr.
-Arthur Mattox:
+While we are two separate parishes, our efforts are collaborative and coordinated through our Parish Director, Dr. Sandi Schmitt.

-We’ve transformed our St. John’s rectory into a place of outreach with social service support such as the Twin Lakes Area Food Pantry and an office for our local St. Vincent de Paul Chapter,
+We’ve transformed our St. John’s rectory into a place of outreach through the Twin Lakes Area Food Pantry.

 With the Holy Spirit to guide us, we will continue to work together and use our collective resources to welcome people to Christ – who truly is the Light that guides us through darkness.